sodapopcan/vim-twiggy/README.md

 # twiggy.vim

-Maintain your bearings while branching with git
+Maintain your bearings while branching with Git

 ## About

 Twiggy is a [fugitive](https://github.com/tpope/vim-fugitive) extension that loads, decorates and sorts(!) git branches into an interactive buffer.
 It provides basic merge and rebase support, stashing, and some other goodies.

-Twiggy is not a simplified branching abstraction.
-It is a convenience tool for experienced git users.

 <img src="https://raw.githubusercontent.com/sodapopcan/-/master/twiggy-preview.png" width=1500>